 What: Fresh cut potato fries are topped with a rich gravy and cheese curds.
 The best poutines have squeaky cheese curds that squeal with each bite!

 Where: Originates from Québec, Canada.
-Can be found in Westernized countries and places serving Canadian fare (note: cheese curds often replaced with mozzarella outside Canada, which Canadians declare as a fraudulent poutine!).
+Can be found in Westernized countries and places serving Canadian fare (note: cheese curds often replaced with mozzarella outside Canada, which Canucks declare a fraudulent poutine!).
+In Québec, some of the best places to get poutine are La Banquise, La Belle Province (a province-wide chain), or just about any place serving smoked meat.

 Price: ~$3-$8 USD